developerwaleed/Portfolio/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project:

-- Run `npm run start` or `npm start` to start a development server.
+- Open `index.html` on live server.

 ### Run tests